marianatorres4/marianatorres4.github.io/_pages/welcome.md

 permalink: /
 title: "Welcome"
 excerpt: "Welcome to my page!
 I'm Julius, a PhD candidate and researcher in the Earth System Analysis department at the Potsdam Institute for Climate Impact Research (PIK) in Potsdam, Germany.
 I focus on tipping points and Antarctic ice sheet stability."
+header:
+  overlay_image: header1.jpg
+  overlay_filter: 0.2 # same as adding an opacity of 0.2 to a black background
+  caption: "Photo credit: J. Garbe"
 author_profile: true
 redirect_from:
   -